 Sweatshirt: Regulation black as manufactured for the school with monogram on left side of chest.

-Jacket: Black weatherproof, lined anorak with a fold-away hood.
+Jacket: Boys may wear the school’s Black and Gold Jacket, or the black weatherproof, lined anorak with a fold away hood.
 No other coloured raincoats will be permitted.
-Sports codes offering jackets for their teams will be expected to use this jacket.
+Sports codes offering jackets for their teams will be expected to use this jacket, no alternative sports jackets are acceptable as school uniform.

 P.E: Boys should wear plain black football-type shorts with whanau-coloured T-shirt or singlet.

-Footwear: Plain black lace up shoes OR sandals, black or brown (not jandals) to be worn with strap across the heel.
-Sandals may only be worn with shorts.
-The term ‘plain’ means NO coloured labels, soles or, in the case of sandals, no colour patterns on the straps.
+Plain black lace up shoes OR sandals, black or brown (not jandals) to be worn with strap over the heel.
+Sandals may only be worn with shorts or sulu/tupanu.
+The term “plain” means NO coloured labels, soles or, in the case of sandals, no colour patterns on the straps.
 No ‘booties’ – shoes only.
-When wearing Number Ones (dress uniform), black leather shoes which can be polished are compulsory.
+When wearing number ones (dress uniform) black leather shoes that can be polished are compulsory.

 Garments worn as undergarments: Only plain white singlets or T-shirts may be worn.
-They must not be visible below the school shirt at either waist or sleeves.
+They must not hang down below the school shirt either at waist or sleeves.

 Dress uniform: Referred to as Number Ones.

-Prefects and Year 13 Senior Leaders must wear dress uniform.
-In terms 1 and 4, Prefects and Year 13 Senior Leaders and other Year 13 students may wear open-necked short sleeved white shirts.
-In this instance, Year 13 students are not required to wear a school tie.
+Prefects and Yr 13 Senior Leaders must wear dress uniform.
+In terms 1 and 4, Prefects and Year 13 Senior Leaders and other Yr 13 students may wear open neck short sleeve white shirts.
+In this instance, Y13 students are not required to wear a school tie.

 No gang affiliated paraphernalia or symbols are permitted in school.